-The directors are responsibile for preparing the Annual Report and the financial statements in accordance with applicable law and regulations.
+The directors are responsible for preparing the Annual Report and the financial statements in accordance with applicable law and regulations.

 Company law requires the directors to prepare financial statements for each financial year.
-Under that law the directors are required to prepare the financial statements in accordance with International Financial Reporting Standards (IFRSs) as adopted by the IASB.
+Under that law the directors have elected to prepare the financial statements in accordance with United Kingdom adopted international accounting standards.
+The financial statements also comply with the International Financial Reporting Standards (IFRSs) as issued by the IASB.
 Under company law the directors must not approve the accounts unless they are satisfied that they give a true and fair view of the state of affairs of the company and of the profit or loss of the Company for that period.
 In preparing these financial statements, the directors are required to: